 Thoracic Breathing vs. Belly Breathing

-Belly Breathing: This breathing is what you should live by when exercising.
-It is deep and helps you feel at ease.
-Disciplines such as yoga rely on belly breathing.
+This breathing is efficient for exercising.
+It is deep and provides calm.
+Disciplines such as yoga use belly breathing.

 “Proper ventilation occurs when the dome-shaped diaphragm relaxes upward, compressing the lungs for exhalation, and the tightens and flatters downward, allowing for the recoil of the lungs and the consequence entrance of fresh air into them.
-This reciprocal cycle is assisted throughout by the conjoined movement of the intercostal muscles of the ribcage, and specially the front of the abdominal wall.
-Although the lungs are squeezed and released from all sides, the emphasis remains upon the movement of the diaphragm.”
-9
+This reciprocal cycle is assisted throughout by the conjoined movement of the intercostal muscles of the ribcage, and especially the front of the abdominal wall.
+Although the lungs are squeezed and released from all sides, the emphasis remains upon the movement of the diaphragm.”9

 Mouth Breathing vs. Nasal Breathing

-This largely depends on personal opinion.
-As a result, it is an individual’s choice.
-Although there might be information surrounding you that indicates one is more beneficial than the other, there is no definitive standard by which to judge this.
-Each person has a different body; therefore, the way they respond to certain types of breathing is different as well.
+It depends on personal opinion.
+Although certain sources indicate one is more beneficial than the other, no standard judges this.
+Each person has a different body; therefore, how one responds to certain types of breathing is different as well.